Current Research and Areas of Expertise

 - Fulbright Distinguished Lecturer, Vienna, Austria, 2009-2010

-- Invited U.S. delegate to the Trans-Atlantic Research and Development Interchange on Sustainability (TARDIS), held at Schloss Seggau, Austria, October, 2008
+- Invited U.S. delegate to the Trans-Atlantic Research and Development Interchange on Sustainability (TARDIS), held at Schloss Seggau, Austria, October, 2008, and more recently at Estes Park, Colorado, June 2014.

 - Invited U.S. delegate to the inaugural George C. Marshall Visit to Austria Program, October, 2007